Tubbz-alt/rce-gen3-koto/README.md

-# rce-gen3-fw-examples
+# rce-gen3-koto

-Example Firmware Targets for the RCE Platform
+KOTO Firmware Targets for the RCE Platform

 # Before you clone the GIT repository